-- Each end-of-year, SCA holds a three-week summer school program.
-This program serves as a remedial and preparatory program in Mathematics, English Language and Literature, and Spanish for both new and returning students and, it serves as a course make-up program for returning students who need the three-week extension in course work or a one-time re-sitting of the exam provided the daily average is a passing grade in a subject to be promoted. - The Summer school program coordinator runs the program with the assistance of a core group of teachers and volunteers in the various subjects and activities. - Students who have failed a subject and must make-up the course to be promoted are expected to register for the program.
-It is mandatory for incoming freshmen with averages below 75% for Std.
-IV, V, VI or 80% or below in PSE to register for Math and/or English summer school. - It is mandatory for returning students who scored a failing grade (less than 70) or a low grade of 74% or below in one of the subjects being offered for summer school to take that course to improve her skills and grade even if she passes the year.
+Each end-of-year, SCA holds a three-week summer school program.
+This program serves as a remedial and preparatory program in Mathematics, English Language and Literature, and Spanish for both new and returning students and, it serves as a course make-up program for returning students who need the three-week extension in course work or a one-time re-sitting of the exam provided the daily average is a passing grade in a subject to be promoted.

+The Summer school program coordinator runs the program with the assistance of a core group of teachers and volunteers in the various subjects and activities.

+Summer school for incoming students will be announced by the school administration on a year to year basis.

+It is mandatory for returning students who scored a failing grade (less than 70) or a low grade of 74% or below in one of the subjects being offered for summer school to take that course to improve her skills and grade even if she passes the year.
 Students with grades higher than 74% may take summer school as a remedial course.